SanguPackage/Script/readme.md

 into "sangupackage.user.js".
 To do this: Download and install Autohotkey, then double click mergeIt.ahk when in the same directory as the source files and it will create the complete Greasemonkey script.
-Change the following line (2nd line) in the script to change the path to the location you want it to end up at:
+Change the following line (2nd line) in the script to change the path to the location you want it to end up at: (otherwise it will be placed in the same directory as mergeIt.ahk)

     savePath := "yourFullPathHere" ;this is a comment